CoFL: Continuous Flow Fields for Language-Conditioned Navigation: Abstract

 \section{Abstract}

-Language-conditioned navigation pipelines often rely on brittle modular components or costly action-sequence generation.
-To address these limitations, we present CoFL, an end-to-end policy that directly maps a bird’s-eye view (BEV) observation and a language instruction to a continuous flow field for navigation.
-Instead of predicting discrete action tokens or sampling action chunks via iterative denoising, CoFL outputs instantaneous velocities that can be queried at arbitrary 2D projected locations.
-Trajectories are obtained by numerical integration of the predicted field, producing smooth motion that remains reactive under closed-loop execution.
-To enable large-scale training, we build a dataset of over 500k BEV image–instruction pairs, each procedurally annotated with a flow field and a trajectory derived from BEV semantic maps built on Matterport3D and ScanNet.
-By training on a mixed distribution, CoFL significantly outperforms modular Vision-Language Model (VLM)-based planners and generative policy baselines on strictly unseen scenes.
-Finally, we deploy CoFL zero-shot in real-world experiments with overhead BEV observations across multiple layouts, maintaining reliable closed-loop control and a high success rate.
+Existing language-conditioned navigation systems typically rely on modular pipelines or trajectory generators, but the latter use each scene--instruction annotation mainly to supervise one start-conditioned rollout.
+To address these limitations, we present CoFL, an end-to-end policy that maps a bird's-eye view (BEV) observation and a language instruction to a continuous flow field for navigation.
+CoFL reformulates navigation as workspace-conditioned field learning rather than start-conditioned trajectory prediction: it learns local motion vectors at arbitrary BEV locations, turning each scene--instruction annotation into dense spatial control supervision.
+Trajectories are generated from any start by numerical integration of the predicted field, enabling simple real-time rollout and closed-loop recovery.
+To enable large-scale training and evaluation, we build a dataset of over 500k BEV image--instruction pairs, each procedurally annotated with a flow field and a trajectory derived from semantic maps built on Matterport3D and ScanNet.
+Evaluating on strictly unseen scenes, CoFL significantly outperforms modular Vision-Language Model (VLM)-based planners and trajectory generation policies in both navigation precision and safety, while maintaining real-time inference.
+Finally, we deploy CoFL zero-shot in real-world experiments with BEV observations across multiple layouts, maintaining feasible closed-loop control and a high success rate.